Call on China to free defenders and #RepealRSDL

 In a nutshell: by enacting and making use of RSDL, China is failing to meet its binding international law obligations.

-In a March 2020 public statement, a group of experts including the UN’s Working Group on Enforced or Involuntary Disappearances ‘ (WGEID) expressed their alarm at the ongoing use of RSDL in China, despite having for many years reiterated the position that RSDL is not compatible with international human rights law.
-As a form of enforced disappearance, RSDL allows authorities to circumvent ordinary processes provided for by the criminal law, and detain individuals in an undisclosed location for up to six months, without trial or access to a lawyer.
-This puts individuals at heightened risk of torture, inhuman or degrading treatment or punishment.
+In a March 2020 public statement, a group of experts including the UN’s Working Group on Enforced or Involuntary Disappearances (WGEID) expressed their ‘alarm at the ongoing use of RSDL in China, despite having for many years reiterated the position that RSDL is not compatible with international human rights law’.
+They asserted that ‘as a form of enforced disappearance, RSDL allows authorities to circumvent ordinary processes provided for by the criminal law, and detain individuals in an undisclosed location for up to six months, without trial or access to a lawyer.
+This puts individuals at heightened risk of torture, inhuman or degrading treatment or punishment.‘

-In a September 2021 legal opinion on the cases of Zhang Zhan, Chen Mei, and Cai Wei, another group of UN independent experts – the Working Group on Arbitrary Detention (WGAD) – ‘calls upon the Government to repeal the provisions governing RSDL’.
-They recall concerns they have repeatedly expressed with other UN experts, that RSDL:
+In a September 2021 legal opinion on the cases of Zhang Zhan, Chen Mei, and Cai Wei, the UN’s Working Group on Arbitrary Detention (WGAD) ‘calls upon the Government to repeal the provisions governing RSDL’.
+It underscores the joint position adopted with other UN experts, that RSDL:

 • ‘contravenes the right[s] of every person not to be arbitrarily deprived of his or her liberty, [to] challenge the lawfulness of detention before a court without delay, as well as the right of accused persons to defend themselves through legal counsel of their choosing’